simonheimlicher/heimlicher.com/content/about/index.md

 schemaOrg:
   entityType: ProfilePage
 section: About
-subtitle: A passionate leader
+subtitle: Technology executive and founder
 supertitle: About
 title: Simon Heimlicher
 weight: 10
 ---

-In my dissertation at ETH Zurich, I found that a few local parameters determine whether a mobile network forms connected clusters or stays fragmented.
-The same turns out to hold for people in organizations.

-After the dissertation and postdoctoral research on [privacy-preserving machine learning](/research/artificial-intelligence) and [human mobility](/research/human-mobility), I moved into product and organizational leadership.
-At [UBS](https://www.ubs.com), I invented and patented a cryptographic scheme for remote identity verification that unlocked Switzerland's first paperless client onboarding.
-As CIO of [Basler Kantonalbank](https://www.bkb.ch/), I ran IT for two banks, reorganized 75 people from a dev/ops split into product and platform teams, and cut incident recovery time by more than half.
-At [SonarSource](https://www.sonarsource.com/), I led product engineering for the SaaS platform and two AI products: [AI CodeFix](https://www.sonarsource.com/solutions/ai/ai-codefix/) and [AI Code Assurance](https://www.sonarsource.com/solutions/ai/ai-code-assurance/).

-## What I've seen in people

-The most consistent thing I've noticed across organizations is how much capability goes unused — not because people lack it, but because the structures around them don't create space for it.
-Processes designed for a different era, incentives that reward caution, managers who mistake coordination for leadership.
-The people aren't the constraint.

-I change those conditions.
-That means being specific about what's blocking people, rather than diagnosing vaguely and intervening generically.
-It also means being willing to say what's not working to the people who most need to hear it.
+I've been CIO of the eighth-largest Swiss bank, run the monetization platform and led the engineering of the first two AI products at [SonarSource](https://www.sonarsource.com/), and invented the cryptographic scheme that made paperless client onboarding legal in Switzerland at [UBS](https://www.ubs.com).
+Now I'm building [CraftFinal](https://craftfinal.com), an AI platform for document generation.

+In each case, the problem was structural: a dev/ops split that turned IT into firefighters, incentives that rewarded caution, decision rights stuck in committees instead of with the people who had context.

 ## Direct over comfortable

-The leaders I've learned most from were direct with me when I was wrong.
-I didn't always appreciate it in the moment, but the feedback that shaped how I work came from people who cared more about being useful than being comfortable.

-Over time, more people have sought me out for that kind of conversation, usually when something is stuck and the standard playbook isn't helping.
-I find those conversations useful for me too.
-The problems people bring are specific and hard, and working through them honestly keeps my own thinking sharp.
+I keep single-person accountability and push decision authority to whoever has the context and competence to decide.
+Hiring, promotion, and exit decisions should match what the team already sees — surprises mean someone avoided a hard conversation.
+The people worth keeping prefer it that way.

 ## Writing as a way to think

-I write about leadership and transformation because writing forces clarity I don't always have beforehand.
-If I can't explain why something worked, I probably don't understand it well enough.
-The [book reviews and articles](/categories/book) on this site are part of that process: a record of what I've read and what I've revised.
+I write about leadership and transformation because explaining why something worked — or didn't — exposes reasoning I wouldn't otherwise examine.
+The [book reviews and articles](/categories/book) on this site are part of that process.

 If something here is useful to you, or if you disagree with it, {{< obfuscated-email "I'd like to hear from you" >}}.